 This easy, 3-ingredient recipe is the ultimate treat for chocolate and peanut butter lovers, complete with gorgeous swirls of peanut butter and topped with mini peanut butter cups.
 YUM!

 - 8 ounces good quality, dark chocolate (70-80%), very finely chopped

-- 1 cup mini peanut butter cups (I used Trader Joe’s mini milk chocolate peanut butter cups, but you can also chop up larger peanut butter cups instead)
+- 1 cup mini peanut butter cups (I used Trader Joe’s, but you can also chop up larger peanut butter cups instead)

 - In a microwave, double boiler, or chocolate melter, gently melt chocolate on the lowest possible heat setting.
 Stir regularly, removing from heat as needed.
 The goal here is to keep the temperature under 90 degrees, above which the chocolate will lose its temper.
 Be patient, keep stirring, and even with on and off low heat the chocolate will melt eventually.

 - Meanwhile, melt peanut butter chips in a microwave safe bowl by microwaving on medium power in 20 second intervals, stirring until melted.
-If this mixture seems too thick, stir in a teaspoon or two of vegetable oil or shortening to thin it out.
+The chips should be smooth and ‘drizzleable’.
+If yours seem too thick, stir in a 2-3 teaspoons of melted shortening or coconut oil to thin it out.

 - Sprinkle evenly with peanut butter cups.
 Let sit, uncovered at room temperature, for 1 to 2 hours or until set.
 Break or cut into serving size pieces.

 *Note that if you melt your chocolate to a higher temperature or it somehow loses its temper, the chocolate may not set up completely.
 In which case, just refrigerate it until firm.
 While the bark is still perfectly edible, it is not as stable at room temperature and will need to be refrigerated.